2 Iowa teens plead guilty in Spanish teacher’s beating death

 Willard Miller and Jeremy Goodale both changed their pleas to guilty Tuesday and admitted helping kill 66-year-old Nohema Graber, their Spanish teacher at Fairfield High School.
 Investigators said the attack was possibly regarding a dispute over grades in Graber’s class.

 Prosecutors say the evidence shows both Miller and Goodale struck Graber with a bat.
-Miller admitted helping plan and carry out the killing but has denied ever hitting Graber.
+Miller admitted helping plan and carry out the killing but denied ever hitting Graber.
+Goodale testified that Miller initiated the plan to kill Graber and they both struck her.

 The teacher’s body was found in a Fairfield park in November 2021 hidden under a tarp, wheelbarrow and railroad ties.
 The town of Fairfield is home to some 9,400 people and is around 100 miles (160 kilometers) southeast of Des Moines.